South West Wales Faculty

 Come and share an evening amongst others and try it out ...

-Hester Mannion is this years winner of the Student Prize, congratulations to all entrants which were of a very high standard.
+Hester Mannion was last years winner of the Student Prize, congratulations to all entrants which were of a very high standard.

-Katie Williams is this years Annual Conference Bursary winner and will be attending the Annual General Meeting to feedback on her experience.
+Katie Williams was last years Annual Conference Bursary winner and will be attending the Annual General Meeting to feedback on her experience.

 Access our AiT Handbook [PDF] which has everything you need to know as a Trainee from the very start of your training.